postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 [![sso enable](https://assets.postman.com/postman-docs/configured-auths.jpg)](https://assets.postman.com/postman-docs/configured-auths.jpg)

 After configuring an SSO authentication for your Postman team, you can use the toggle option in Settings (as illustrated above) to turn on or off this SSO authentication.
 Select the button to turn your SSO authentication system on or off.
-This is a team-level option applies to the whole team.
+This is a team-level option and applies to the whole team.
 To update the SSO settings, select **Edit**.

 To configure a new authentication method, select **Add a new authentication method** button.